iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/live-metrics-and-plots.md

   <admon type="warn">

   Iterative Studio does not automatically commit and push the final results of your experiment to Git.
-You can [share] the experiment or [save] it using appropriate DVC and Git commands.
+You can [push] the experiment using appropriate DVC and Git commands.

   </admon>